Roseinfire/HtmlS/README.md

 Be sure that you can trust the connected script.
 That's why the HtmlS `open source` project.

 ### About advertisement
-HtmlS itself `never use advertisement`. <br>
+HtmlS itself `never use advertisement` 🔕 <br>
 Everyone can use advertisements on his own site when it is built with htmls. <br>
 We believe that best support is to join the project or just give it a star. <br>

 ### About installation
 If your site is built with a cross-site script, it will not work when the script isn't accessible. <br>
-So, the better idea is to download htmls to your project's folder. <br>
+So, the better idea is to download htmls to your project's folder 📩 <br>
+It accesses to load quicker and not depend from us 🚀 <br>
-To run script from a folder, you need a special attribute `host` set to HtmlS path including the domain. <br>
+To run script from a folder, you need a special attribute `host`<br>
+set to HtmlS path including the domain. <br>
-Note that you also need to set localhost to test your site locally.
+Note that you also may need to set localhost to test your site locally.
 ```HTML
 <html host="https://website.com/path">
   <head>